10 Minute Cold Sesame Noodles – So Easy! (VIDEO)

 Ingredient Tips

-To begin, take a bowl or jar and combine the sesame paste, light soy sauce, chinese black vinegar, sugar, chili oil, water, and grated garlic.
-Stir or shake until the sauce is combined and smooth!
+Mix the Sauce – In a bowl or jar, mix together sesame paste, light soy sauce, chinese black vinegar, sugar, chili oil, water and grated garlic.
+Mix until combined and the sauce is smooth.

 Ingredients